slabban/slabban.github.io/index.md

 <img src="/images/Camera_LiDAR_IoU.png?raw=true" />

 The image above drives the sensor fusion home, where the red rectangles in the left side of the figure above are the objects that have passed the IoU test of 50%, which are then filtered and re-published as can be seen on the right side of the figure above.

 - - - -
 <a name="lidar"></a>

-### Point Cloud Processing on Cepton Vista 3D LIDAR
+### Point Cloud Processing on Cepton Vista 3D LiDAR

 [![LIDAR Processing](https://res.cloudinary.com/marcomontalbano/image/upload/v1607592207/video_to_markdown/images/youtube--fvGX2Kw34n0-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=fvGX2Kw34n0 "LIDAR Processing")

 The video above illustrates the successful results after processing the raw point cloud data coming from the Cepton Vista LIDAR to detect the cars in front of me.
-The algorithms were developed in C++ on ROS (Robot Operating System) and the results were visualized in Rviz.
+The algorithms were developed using _C++_ and  on the _Robot Operating System (ROS)_  and the results were visualized in _Rviz_.

-Point cloud processing for 3D LIDARs is a huge deal as these sensors are data heavy, and can be very taxing on our processors if handled poorly.
-Additionally, the raw points coming from the LIDAR need to be processed in order to tune the performance based on the application, such as SLAM or Object Detection.
+Point cloud processing for 3D LiDARs is a huge deal as these sensors are data heavy, and can be very taxing on our processors if handled poorly.
+Additionally, the raw points coming from the LiDAR need to be processed in order to tune the performance based on the application, such as SLAM or Object Detection.

 The key steps are: Constraining the range of the point cloud, applying a Voxel Grid Filter to downsample the data, filtering out the normal vectors to exclude the ground, implementing Euclidean Clustering, and bounding the clustered objects.

 - - - -
 <a name="Audibot_ACC"></a>